Today I am sharing weekend decorating ideas that I did when I took part in the One Room Refresh challenge.

 It took a few hours to measure, cut and hang the wide bead board paneling and trim.
 It was primed wood so it only took two light coats of semi-gloss paint.
 If you would like to know how to do this, I did the same treatment in the powder room of our previous house.

 To paint the walls, I used two colors of navy paint mixed with glazing liquid so I could create a grasscloth effect on the walls.
 I will show you how I did this in an upcoming post.
+The molding along the top of the bead board is called 4.5″ Chair Rail Backer.
+I bought it in 8 ft sections at Lowes.

 Changing the light fixture took about 15 minutes.